Carhul/Wingmans-Brygge/README.md

       * Beer lovers

+### User Goals ###
+* Find inspiration for home brew
+* Images of home brew, the process, different beer types and equipment
+* Links to other social media for further inspiration
+* Ability to contact Wingmans directly by phone or email
+* Ability to get the **steps for success** directly from Wingmans by entering an e-mail address in the contact page and push _Start brewing with Wingman`s!_

+### Site Owner Goals ###
+* Inspire others with their work and passion for home brew
+* Help others get started with home brew
+* Establish contact with others who share their passion

+### User Requirements And Expectations ###

+* Content that is visually appealing and well structured
+* Easy to navigate the website using the navbar
+* Easy to read typography
+* Operational links to other pages that open in a new tab
+* Operational contact form for e-mail address input
+* The website is quick to load

 ### Design choices ###
 The design of this website has been created based on the logo of Wingmans and the personality of the founders.